makeabilitylab/physcomp/communication/handpose-serial.md

 #### Add in and initialize ml5's HandPose

 The ml5 library generally aims to create consistency across their APIs.
 Thus, the ml5 HandPose API should feel familiar if you followed our previous [PoseNet lesson](ml5js-serial.md).
-Similar [PoseNet](https://learn.ml5js.org/#/reference/posenet), the `ml5.handpose` constructor takes in three optional arguments (indicated by the `?` prefix):
+Similar to [PoseNet](https://learn.ml5js.org/#/reference/posenet), the `ml5.handpose` constructor takes in three optional arguments `video`, `options`, and `callback` (indicated by the `?` prefix):

 {% highlight JavaScript %}
 const handpose = ml5.handpose(?video, ?options, ?callback);
 {% endhighlight JavaScript %}

-The three optional parameters are `video`, `options`, and `callback`:
 - `video`: An optional [HTMLVideoElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement), which we can acquire in p5.js simply by calling [`createCapture(VIDEO)`](https://p5js.org/reference/#/p5/createCapture).

 - `options`: An optional object of PoseNet configuration properties.
 See below.

 - `callback`: An optional reference to a callback function, which is called when the model is loaded.

-The configuration `options` include (with defaults shown).
+The configuration `options` are listed below (with defaults shown).
 You can and should play with these options based on the needs of your application.
-These options are also described in the [TensorFlow documentation here](https://github.com/tensorflow/tfjs-models/tree/master/handpose#parameters-for-handposeload).

 {% highlight JavaScript %}
 const options = {